groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/pdf.en.md

     enable: true
     title: "Watermarking PDF Documents with Java"
     exclude: "PDF"
-    description: "Utilize Java to add watermarks to PDFs efficiently.
+    description: "Utilize Java to add watermarks to PDF efficiently.
 Ensure the confidentiality and integrity of your official documents with tailored watermarking solutions."
     items:
         # format loop 1
         - name: "Watermark PDF"